solids4foam/fluid-benchmarks/oscillatingCircularCylinder/README.md

 ![TODO(abzrg): ADD FIGURE: CONTOUR PLOT AND STREAM TRACES](placeholder)

-To compre quantitatively the drag coefficient, $C_{\rm d}$, and the lift coefficient, $C_{\rm l}$, are evaluated against the results reported by Wan and Turek[^wan2006].
+To compre quantitatively the drag coefficient, $C_{\mathrm d}$, and the lift coefficient, $C_{\mathrm l}$, are evaluated against the results reported by Wan and Turek[^wan2006].
 The comparison shows that the present numerical results are virtually identical to those in the reference study.

 ![TODO(abzrg): ADD FIGURE: DRAG COEFFICIENT PLOT](placeholder)